glasskube/glasskube/README.md

 brew install glasskube/tap/glasskube
 ```

-For other installation options check out our [install guide](https://glasskube.dev/docs/getting-started/install).
+For other installation options check out our [installation guide](https://glasskube.dev/docs/getting-started/install).

 Once the CLI is installed, the first step is to install the necessary components in your cluster.
 To do that, run
 ```sh